Marcus Semien Player Props: Rangers vs. Guardians

 Marcus Semien At The Plate

-- Semien leads Texas in slugging percentage (.433) thanks to 40 extra-base hits.
+- Semien leads Texas with a slugging percentage of .435, fueled by 40 extra-base hits.

+- Among the qualified hitters, he ranks 48th in batting average, while his on-base percentage ranks 59th and he is 71st in slugging.

-- Semien has picked up a hit in 68 of 92 games this season, with multiple hits 29 times.
+- Semien has picked up a hit in 74.2% of his 93 games this season, with at least two hits in 32.3% of them.

-- He has scored in 59.8% of his games this season, with more than one run scored in 12.0%.
+- He has scored in 60.2% of his games this season, with two or more runs scored in 11.8%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.